harrism04/slideofhand/memory-bank/activeContext.md

     - Modified to use `createBrowserClient` from `@supabase/ssr` instead of `createClient` from `@supabase/supabase-js`.
 This was the **key fix** to enable cookie-based session management on the client-side, allowing the session to be shared with server-side components (middleware and API routes).
 - **`middleware.ts`**:
     - Enhanced logging was added to trace cookie handling and Supabase user session retrieval.
 This logging confirmed that Supabase auth cookies were initially missing from incoming requests.
+    - Updated to include redirection logic for unauthenticated users.
+Public paths are defined as `/` and `/auth/**`.
+Unauthenticated access to other paths redirects to `/auth`.
 - **`app/api/generate-presentation/route.ts`**:
     - Enhanced logging was added to trace incoming cookies and session state.
 This also initially showed missing auth cookies and a null session.
 - **`components/performance-chart.tsx`**: